 Periodontal Maintenance supports gum health and provides a lifetime of healthy smiles

-At Abel, Phan, & Associates in Potomac Falls and Sterling, Virginia, we offer a range of services and expertise to keep your gums healthy.
+At Abel, Phan, & Associates in Sterling, Virginia, we offer a range of services and expertise to keep your gums healthy.
 Generally, Drs Anna Abel and Chuong Phan emphasize preventing gum (periodontal) inflammation and later-stage disease.
 Prophylaxis (or “prophy”) refers to techniques applied to avoid conditions that threaten your health.
 Our feeling is, “Why treat when you can prevent?”
 However, we also partner closely with patients to resolve gingival problems fully and efficiently follow-up maintenance services and visits to sustain periodontal health.

 About prophylaxis